Since the beginning of the project, we have managed to:

 A.2 Preparation of integrated management plans

-Different types of management plans were compared to identify those that needed to be integrated, and the scope and focus of the integrated management plan for the protected area were defined.
-The need for legislative changes to implement and approve the integrated management plans was identified.
-The pilot integrated management program for the Poľana site is in the final stage of review, while the program for the Záhorie site is expected to be completed during 2025.
+Different types of protected area management programmes that need to be integrated were compared.
+The scope and focus of the integrated management programme for protected areas were defined.
+The need for legislative changes to enable the implementation and approval of integrated management programmes was identified.
+The pilot management programme for the Poľana site is currently under review, after which the preparation of the integrated document will proceed.
+The programme for the Záhorie site is expected to be completed during 2027.

 A.3 Preparation of strategy for stakeholder involvement and communication